WasatchPhotonics/ENLIGHTEN/docs/ARCHITECTURE.md

 - If you have a "complex" plugin that would benefit from multiple files, even a whole directory tree of sub-classes, JSON configuration data and whatever, you're free to put additional subdirectories within packages.
-      - That is, `PluginController` does not recursively "walk" ./plugins;
+      - That is, `PluginController` does not recursively "walk" ./plugins; it only scans for .py files within direct 1st-level subdirectories of ./plugins.
-        it only scans for .py files within direct 1st-level subdirectories of ./plugins.
+      - You can of course also add as many classes to one plugin module as you like, in addition to the one required class which shares the module name and extends `EnlightenPlugin`.

 - Note that when installed on Windows, this whole directory tree gets copied to EnlightenSpectra/plugins, so technically there is a runtime Python package tree